sqlparser/python_data_lineage/README.md

 of various databases to obtain complex [data lineage](https://en.wikipedia.org/wiki/Data_lineage) relationships and visualize them.

 [Gudu SQLFlow Lite version for python](https://github.com/sqlparser/python_data_lineage) allows Python developers to quickly integrate data lineage analysis and visualization capabilities into their own Python applications.
+It can also be used in daily work by data scientists to quickly discover data lineage from complex SQL scripts that usually used in ETL jobs do the data transform in a huge data platform.

 Gudu SQLFlow Lite version for python is free for non-commercial use and can handle any complex SQL statements with a length of up to 10k, including support for stored procedures.